 LOST PETS

-Stray animals are picked up and dropped off at the shelter on a daily basis.
-Should your pet go missing, we are the first place you should contact.
-We are not limited to just dogs and cats - we have reunited goats, budgies, iguanas and pigs with their owners.
+Stray animals come into the shelter on a daily basis.
+Should your pet go missing, we are the first place you should contact!
+We are not limited to just dogs and cats - we have reunited other animals like goats, budgies, iguanas, pigs, and more with their owners.

 The most important step to take is to call a report in to the Humane Society immediately.
 Cats and dogs arrive at the shelter daily and those that are deemed to be a stray (no owner known), are held in the City Pound according to the terms of the City by-laws.
 This gives owners the opportunity to search for their missing pet.
-We are only required to hold a stray for 5 days before placing them up for adoption or in some cases, euthanizing them.
+We are only required to hold a stray for 5 days before placing them up for adoption or deciding what our next steps are.
 During peak seasons when the shelter is at capacity, we are forced to adhere pretty closely to the 5 day holding period, so filing a report of your missing pet with us is imperative.

-Our first priority is to re-unite pets with their owner.
+Our first priority is to reunite pets with their owners.
 If this is not successful, we attempt to re-home as many pets as we can.

-What to do when Fluffy or Fido go missing:
+What to do when your pet goes missing:

-• If possible, provide us with a picture of your pet.
+• If possible, provide us with a picture of your pet - email info@ssmhumanesociety.ca .

 Your participation in finding your pet is vital to your success.
-Your responsibility does not end with filing a lost report – we can have more than 250 lost reports from with the City limits and outlying areas and cannot remember them all.
+Your responsibility does not end with filing a lost report – we can have more than 250 lost reports from within the City limits and outlying areas at one time.

-Ensure that your pet-sitter is aware of the steps to take as well.
+Ensure that your pet-sitter is aware of the steps to take as well should your pet go missing on their watch.
 All too often we have seen people return from a 2 week vacation and they have to start looking for their pet that disappeared at the beginning of their holiday because the pet-sitter didn’t know what to do.

 Other steps to take in the search for your missing pet: